Robincredible/Modandezato-Menu/README.md

 cash on delivery.
 Submitting a form, and sending the contents through to a sheet or an email, and then checking it again through direct messages may just be redundant in the current process that is working for us.

----__*The form is still having problems rendering the modal on Huawei Browsers, Microsoft Edge Mobile and Chrome Versions < 90(tested as of 06/10/2021).
-We've put out a notice(if the browser currently does not meet the criteria, using [Platform JS](https://github.com/bestiejs/platform.js/))to switch into the latest version of Chrome or update their browsers.
+---*The form is still having problems rendering the modal on Huawei Browsers, Microsoft Edge Mobile and Chrome Versions < 90(tested as of 06/10/2021).
+We've put out a notice(if the browser currently does not meet the Chrome Criteria—the notice for Microsoft Edge is still in the works, using [Platform JS](https://github.com/bestiejs/platform.js/))to switch into the latest version of Chrome or update their browsers.
 We're currently looking into this.
-For now, the form has been tested to be woking on Google Chrome > 90, and the latest versions of Firefox, Firefox Nightly, Firefox Focus, Firefox Lite, Opera, Opera Touch, Samsung Browsers and Duckduck Go*__---
+For now, the form has been tested to be woking on Google Chrome > 90, and the latest versions of Firefox, Firefox Nightly, Firefox Focus, Firefox Lite, Opera, Opera Touch, Samsung Browsers and Duckduck Go*---

 Thank you for reading!